Zayn-Rekhi/CS180GroupProject/README.md

 backbone of this functionality is that each User object and its subclasses implement serializable allowing us to store their data in text files efficiently.
 The central part of this class is that there is an ArrayList of users that is static and completely threadsafe.
 In the future, this will allow multiple clients to connect to the data base so that they can read and writer from it at the same time.
-Additionally, this file handles user authentication by having methods that can create users, check their username and password, and more.
+Additionally, this class handles user authentication by having methods that can create users, check their username and password, and more.
 The updateDateFile method writers all the data from the users ArrayList to the specified text file, the loadUsers method reads all the users from the specified input file into the users ArrayList to ensure data persistency, the check login method